zenaro147/NeoGB-Printer/README.md

 If you want to use with another game, just change the 144 in the header to the number of lines in the output (without the first 3 lines)

 # ToDo List:
+* Update the code to support all 107 games
+* Parse Palette present in Print Command
+* Merge the files properly
 * Write the PGM file on SD
-* Write automatically (maybe when the printer timed out)
+* Write automatically when printer reachs timeout
 * Create the BMP file instead PGM

 # Based on: